 If you're using the BigAnimal portal as your identity provider, you can also invite users that have an EDB account by selecting Invite New User on the Users page.
 After providing their EDB account email and their role, you can send them an invitation link.
-Ensure the user accepts the invitation within 48 hours, or you'll have to send a new invitation.

 For more information on roles, see Managing portal access.